-- ▶ Only use a support in conjunction with ECTFE or PFA plastic coating. - ▶ Use suitable supports only.
+- Only use a support in conjunction with ECTFE or PFA plastic coating. - ► Only use suitable supports.

 Support the device in the event of severe dynamic load.
 Maximum lateral loading capacity of the pipe extensions and sensors: 75 Nm (55 lbf ft).